SUMMER 2025 APPLICATIONS ARE CLOSED. JOIN OUR INTEREST LIST FOR 2026 UPDATES.

 Is there any pre-work required for the program?

 Yes—you’ll be asked to complete a short set of required readings ahead of the program.
-Readings will be released on Tuesday, August 5, and are meant to bring everyone up to speed regardless of background, ensuring you're fully prepared to engage deeply in seminar discussions from day one.
+Readings are meant to bring everyone up to speed regardless of background, ensuring you're fully prepared to engage deeply in seminar discussions from day one.